zama-ai/concrete/docs/core-features/extensions.md

 ReLU extension can be converted in two different ways:

-* With a single TLU on the original bit-width.
+1. With a single TLU on the original bit width.
-* With multiple TLUs on smaller bit-widths.
+2. With multiple TLUs on smaller bit widths.

-For small bit-widths, the first one is better as it'll have a single TLU on a small bit-width.
-For big bit-widths, the second one is better as it won't have a TLU on a big bit-width.
+* For small bit widths, the first one is better as it involves a single TLU on a small bit width.
+* For big bit widths, the second one is better as it avoids using a TLU on a big bit width.

-The decision between the two can be controlled with `relu_on_bits_threshold: int = 7` configuration option:
+You can control the conversion method using the `relu_on_bits_threshold` configuration option:

 * `relu_on_bits_threshold=5` means:
-  * 1-bit to 4-bits would be converted using the first way (i.e., using TLU)
+  * 1 bit to 4 bits would be converted using the first way (for example, using TLU)
-  * 5-bits and more would be converted using the second way (i.e., using bits)
+  * 5 bits and more would be converted using the second way (for example, using bits)

-There is another option to customize the implementation `relu_on_bits_chunk_size: int = 2`:
+You can also customize the implementation with the `relu_on_bits_chunk_size` option:

 * `relu_on_bits_chunk_size=4` means:
-  * When using the second implementation:
-    * The input would be split to 4-bit chunks using [fhe.bits](bit\_extraction.md), and then the ReLU would be applied to those chunks, which are then combined back.
+  * The input would be split into 4-bit chunks using [fhe.bits](table\_lookups/bit\_extraction.md)
+  * The ReLU would be applied to those chunks, which are then combined back.

 Here is a script showing how execution cost is impacted when changing these values: